Thieves strike priceless treasure trove in Dresden museum heist | DW | 25.11.2019

 Tabloid newspaper Bild reported that the museum's power supply was possibly sabotaged by a fire before the break-in.
 The responsible energy supplier confirmed the incident and said it was investigating if the two events were linked.

-Bild reported that millions of euros worth of jewellery had been taken, and that the thieves entered through a small window.
+Bild reported that the thieves had exclusively targeted jewellery, and that they entered through a small window.
 There was no damage visible from outside the building.

-State Premier Michael Kretschmer announced he was on his to the scene and denounced the crime.
+Saxony State Premier Michael Kretschmer announced he was on his way to the scene and denounced the crime.
 "Not only the state art collections were robbed, but we Saxons," Kretschmer said.

 "The treasures that can be found in the Green Vault and in the Residence Palace have been hard-won by the people in the Free State of Saxony over many centuries.